 Conclusions

 Evidence from a large dataset of published and unpublished IRAP studies show that IRAPs examining very different domains – even those using non-words – demonstrate startlingly similar patterns of effects.
 This finding is in agreement with general conclusions of several recent articles that there is a generic pattern among IRAP effects.
-However, due to its relatively large sample size, this study is the first to quantify the generic pattern more precisely and to consider its implications for the validity of published and future IRAP studies.
+However, due to its large sample size relative to the existing IRAP literature, this study is the first to quantify the generic pattern more precisely and to consider its implications for the valid interpretation of published and future IRAP studies.
 Results demonstrated that majority of variance in effects on evaluative IRAPs is attributable to this generic pattern rather than the domain it is intended to measure.
 The IRAP is therefore relatively insensitive to the attitudes and learning histories it is intended to assess.
-This has negative implications for the published literature: multiple common analyses of IRAP data are likely to produce invalid domain level conclusions.
+This represents a serious confound and has negative implications for the published literature: multiple common analyses of IRAP data are likely to produce invalid domain level conclusions.
 There is therefore a strong need to systematically evaluate the prevalence of these types of analyses and invalid inferences in the published IRAP literature.

 References